by Kenneth Harper Finton ©2015

 A number of books have addressed various aspects of this type of marriage, including Equally Shared Parenting by Marc and Amy Vachon, The Four-Thirds Solution by Stanley Greenspan and Getting to 50/50 by Sharon Meers and Joanna Strober.

 LOVE AND MARRIAGE

 “Love and Marriage” is a song with lyrics by Sammy Cahn and music by Jimmy Van Heusen.
-The idea epitomized the values of society through most of the both century.
+The idea epitomized the values of society through most of both centuries.

 “Love and marriage, love and marriage,